DIY Guide to Fly Fishing Valley Creek in Southeast Pennsylvania

 Best Time to Fish Valley Creek

-The season for Valley Creek is standard Pennsylvania trout season.
 Spring is the best season to visit.
-However, you’ll find the largest brown trout during the fall season, because of the spawn.
+However, because of the spawn, you’ll find the largest brown trout during the fall season.
 You could also visit in the winter or summer, since the water temperature stays relatively consistent throughout the year.

 Best Flies for Valley Creek

-Because the brown trout at Valley Creek live in such a rich environment, typical of spring fed limestone streams, they can be awfully picky about what they eat.
-The diet of the trout in this stream mostly consists of scuds, midges, and sculpin.
+Because the brown trout at Valley Creek live in a rich environment, typical of spring-fed limestone streams, they can be picky about what they eat.
+The trout’s diet in this stream mostly consists of scuds, midges, and sculpin.

 You’ll also see plenty of Blue-Winged Olives, Sulphurs, and Tricos.
-The most common caddis are Little Black Caddis, Green Sedges, and Cinnamon Sedges.
+Little Black Caddis, Green Sedges, and Cinnamon Sedges are the most common caddis.
 Additionally, the trout enjoy terrestrial insects, such as Ants, Grasshoppers, and Beetles.

-You’ll have the most luck at Valley Creek if you have flies that match the nymph and adult stage of the various insect hatches.
+You’ll have the most luck at the Creek if you have flies that match the nymph and adult stages of the various insect hatches.

 Regarding fly patterns, here is a list of some of the best flies for Valley Creek: